solana-labs/solana/docs/src/wallet-guide/solflare.md

 those funds.
 If you connect to the incorrect address, simply click Logout and re-connect with the correct address.

+## Select a Network

+Solana maintains [three distinct networks](../clusters.md), each of which has its own purpose in supporting the Solana ecosystem.
+Mainnet Beta is selected by default on SolFlare, as this is the permanent network where exchanges and other production apps are deployed.
+To select a different network, click on the name of the currently selected network at the top of the wallet dashboard, either Mainnet, Testnet or Devnet, then click on the name of the network you wish to be using.

 ## Sending and Receiving SOL Tokens

 ### Receiving